 We combined our Myrtos Beach trip with a visit to Assos and its historic castle.
 Be sure not to miss out on this colorful village on your trip to Kefalonia!

-There is one main public parking lot that fills up quickly.
-Finding a good spot for your car can also be a reason to hit Myrtos Beach early.
+There is one main Myrtos Beach parking lot that fills up quickly.
+Finding a good spot for your car can also be a reason to go early.

 There is quite a lot of spaces, but remember that this is the #1 thing to do on Kefalonia!
-Once the main parking area if full, cars arriving after will squeeze into smaller spots or park on a sandy part of the beach.
+Once the main Myrtos Beach parking area is full, cars arriving after will squeeze into smaller spots or park on a sandy part of the beach.

 3. Pack a Lunch and Lots of Water

 There are a few restaurants and a small mini-mart in the town you can go to before you head down.
-We saw a small beach bar and cafe in the middle of Myrtos, but it looks like it was only opened for the peak tourist months.
+We saw a small beach bar and cafe in the middle of Myrtos Kefalonia, but it looks like it was only opened for the summer tourist months.

 Bringing our own lunch and cold drinks that we picked up from the bakery was so clutch!